How Our Practice Works Scripting

 8. A series of adjustments will be necessary.

 “Our primary form of care will be a series of chiropractic adjustments.
-Each visit builds on the ones before, creating the momentum necessary for healing and producing healthier spinal patterns.
+Each one on the ones before, creating the momentum necessary for healing and producing healthier spinal patterns.
 Obviously, missing visits can impair your recovery.”

 9. Adjustments do not treat your symptoms.

 “It may surprise you that adjustments do not treat your symptoms.
 Instead, chiropractic adjustments are precisely targeted to reduce the neurological interference of vertebral subluxation.
-Thankfully, as spinal bones assume a more normal position and nervous system function returns, your body will no longer need to get your attention with aches and pains or other symptoms.”
+Thankfully, as spinal bones assume a more normal position and proper nervous system function returns, your body will no longer need to express aches and pains or other symptoms.”